Array Functions

 wrap (array $array, string $prefix='', string $suffix='')array

-It casts each element of array to string and encloses it with $prefix and $suffix.
+Casts each item in the array to a string and wraps it with the $prefix and $suffix.

 $array = Arrays::wrap(['a' => 'red', 'b' => 'green'], '<<', '>>');